-Place the 4 foil packets in the oven and roast for one hour.
-Remove from oven and allow the packets to cool, without opening.
+Place the covered baking dish or the foil packets in the oven and roast for one hour.
+Remove from oven and allow to cool, without opening.
 (Roasting can be completed early in the day, or even the day before.
 If making ahead, refrigerate cooled vegetables until ready to use.)

-Once the beets have cooled, open foil packets and carefully remove and discard the thin outer skin.
+Once the beets (and onion) have cooled, carefully remove and discard the thin outer skin on the beets.

 Brown rice and steamed greens…